chengcli/space405/doc/hw1.rst

 The problem asks you to reproduce the MMSN model and draft a plot of the surface density of the MMSN as a function of the distance from the Sun.
-You will need the Fact Sheet of the solar system for the density and location of the major planets.
+You will need the :ref:`Planet Fact Sheet` of the solar system for the density and location of the major planets.

 Assuming the following planet formation scenario: